liqd/adhocracy3/docs/source/Code_Review_Process.rst

-2. *(assign pull request)* A reviewer sends a response to the PR on a3-dev with subject ``Re: [PR] ...`` and an optional message in the body (e.g. "I'll do they review tomorrow").
+2. *(assign pull request)* A reviewer sends a response to the PR on a3-dev with subject ``Re: [PR] ...`` and an optional message in the body (e.g. "I'll do the review tomorrow").
 If several reviewers respond simultaneously, they resolve the conflict outside this process.